 Anyone who has developed an ear infection knows how painful and irritating the condition can be.
 Cats too can get ear infections.
 Cats can hear better than people and even better than dogs as they are extremely sensitive to sound.

 Felines are not as prone to ear infection and problems as dogs.
-Unlike some breeds of doge with droopy floppy ears cat have upright ears, which probably prevent bacterial, yeast and fungus from growing.
-More often that not cat ear problem are due to ear mites.
+Unlike some breeds of dog with droopy floppy ears, cat have upright ears, which help to prevent bacterial, yeast and fungus from growing.

 Ear Mites: Extremely contagious, ear mites are often passed from pet to pet by contact at home or outdoors.

-There are numerous types of ear mites that can live in felines ears, the most common is Otodectes cynotis.
+The most common type of ear mites in cats is Otodectes cynotis.
 These very tiny parasites feed on the wax and oils in a cat’s ear canal.
 Ear mites are not easily detected by the naked eye.
 An individual mite has an approximately three-week life cycle.
 These ear mites can infect the external and internal canal, and lead to more serious skin or ear infections if left untreated, they cause inflammation and irritation.
-Infection usually produces a characteristic dark discharge that look like coffee grinds.
-Ear mites are much more common in cats, and are responsible for more than 50 percent of all feline ear infections.
+Infection usually produces a characteristic dark discharge that looks like coffee grinds.
+Ear mites are much more common in cats than dogs, and are responsible for more than 50 percent of all feline ear infections.

 - Inflammation of the ear